semgrep/semgrep-docs/docs/release-notes/march-2024.md

 ### Added

-- Historical scanning is now available as a public beta feature.
-Historical scanning allows users to find valid secrets in their Git commit history.
+- Historical scanning is now available as a **public beta** feature. [<i class="fa-regular fa-file-lines"></i> Historical scanning](/docs/semgrep-secrets/historical-scanning/) allows users to find valid secrets in their Git commit history.
 To enable this feature:
     1. Log in to Semgrep Cloud Platform.
     2. Navigate to **Settings** > **Deployments**.
     3. Under **Secrets**, toggle on **Historical scanning**.